TinHMin/FS_Analysis/README.md

 3. What are the projected trends in food insecurity in the near term?

 ## Measure of Food Insecurity
-The project follows the defintion of food insecurity used in the Current Population Survey - Food Security Supplement Module.
-The survey administers 18 food security questions and those who responded 'yes' to three or more is identified as low food security household or food insecure household.
-The project uses *overall* food insecurity rate combining both low and very low food secure household.
+The project adopts the definition of food insecurity used in the Current Population Survey – Food Security Supplement (CPS-FSS) Module.
+The CPS-FSS includes 18 questions related to household food conditions and behaviors.
+Households that respond “yes” to three or more of these questions are classified as food insecure, encompassing both low and very low food security categories.
+This project uses the overall food insecurity rate, combining households with low and very low food security..